Command Validation

 How It Works:

-IActionDescriptorCollectionProvider - Identifies command actions (POST methods with
+- Identifies command actions (POST methods that implement command patterns)

 Validation Filters